GLSHK-IATA-Hackathon/IATA-ONE-Record-Hackathon-2024-Oct/README.md

 ## Solution and what it does

-1. Development of a Comprehensive Communication System Includes a mobile app and website tailored for Ground Handling Agents (GHAs) and airlines to enhance communication, streamline resource reallocation, and proactively manage potential delays.
+**Development of a Comprehensive Communication System**

+- Includes a mobile app and website tailored for Ground Handling Agents (GHAs) and airlines to enhance communication, streamline resource reallocation, and proactively manage potential delays.

+**Centralized Shipment Information**

-2. Centralized Shipment Information Retrieves flight info from a centralized repository (1R).
-Incorporates the Cargo IQ concept to compare planned and actual event times.
+- Retrieves shipment information from centralized repository (1R), and incorporates the Cargo IQ concept to compare planned and actual milestone event times.

+**Real-Time Updates**

-3. Real-Time Updates Frontline staff can use the EzyHandle mobile app to update shipment milestones in real-time.
+- Frontline ground staff can use the EzyHandle mobile app to update shipment milestones in real time.

+**Flight Movement Tracking**

-4. Flight Movement Tracking Integrates flight movement data from airlines and GHA to identify delays promptly.
+- Integrates flight movement data from airlines and GHA to identify delays promptly.

-5. Management of Delayed Milestones and Proactive Handling Suggestions  Highlights delayed milestones and recommends workaround
+**Management of Delayed Milestones and Proactive Handling Suggestions**

+- Highlights delayed milestones and recommends workaround

 ## How did we build it?

-EzyHandle will retrieve shipment flight information from a centralized repository (1R) and incorporate the Cargo IQ concept, which compares planned event times with actual event times.
-Frontline operations staff can use the EzyHandle mobile app to update shipment milestones in real time.

-EzyHandle will also receive flight movement data from airlines to identify delays.
-By highlighting delayed milestones and recommending handling procedures specific to each airline, the system can significantly improve operational efficiency.
+Our concept was first validated using Postman integrating with 1R server.
+An API service was then developed acting as the middleware between the frontend and 1R server.
+The frontend sends request data based on the business model.

-Besides NE:One Server and NE:One Play, we utilized Vue.js and .NET Core to develop our solution, update shipment milestones and notify users.
+NX Monorepos and a microfrontend framework were implemented, allowing developers to maintain modular and manage code more easily.
+Besides NE:One Server and NE:One Play, we also utilized Vue.js and .NET Core to develop our solution, update shipment milestones and notify users.

 ## Challenges we ran into